Shampjeff/607_final_project/README.md

 This project spans several `.py` files and `.ipynb` Jupyter notebooks.
 Using an IDE such as PyCharm or JupyterLab will be helpful in regards to navigating these files with ease.

+I tried to detail in the narrative as well as with comments how and why this code works and seeks to accomplish.
+This is not a Rpub, but Github does allow for viewing `ipynb` files within the repo.

 ## Summary and of Files